The Leap quantum cloud service supports third-party IDEs,

 Ocean-Dev Docker Images,

-your development environment is updated with a recent Ocean SDK.
-You can see
+your development environment is updated with a recent Ocean SDK release.

-you require a SAPI token to submit problems to Leap solvers.
+documentation, you require a SAPI token to submit problems to solvers in

-The following procedure authorizes the Ocean software access to your Leap account and
+the Leap service.
+The following procedure authorizes the Ocean software access

 Note